What is the Workforce Investment Board?

 As the WIB forms and makes policy decisions, meetings occur quarterly on the third Tuesday.
 The Board meetings rotate between north and south locations.
 All meetings are open to the public.

-The WIB is staffed by five paid professionals:
+The WIB is staffed by four paid professionals:

 Staff offices are located at 23 E. 3rd Street, Jamestown, NY.
 We can be reached at 716-661-9324.